polyformproject/polyform-licenses/polyform.md

 ## Noncommercial Organizations

 Use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is a permitted purpose, even if that use involves occasional arguably commercial uses.

+_Note to Reviewers:  We are particularly interested in feedback from noncommercial organizations on whether this "safe harbor" is sufficient for whitelisting Polyformlicensed software by policy._

+_Not to Reviewers:  We are also interested in feedback about whether we should also include a "safe harbor" for personal uses._

 ## Fair Use